rodolfodpk/go-crablet/docs/overview.md

 # Overview and Key Concepts

-go-crablet is a Go library that implements the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern, introduced by Sara Pellegrini in her blog post "Killing the Aggregate".
+go-crablet is a Go library that is inspired by the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern, introduced by Sara Pellegrini in her blog post "Killing the Aggregate".
 DCB provides a pragmatic approach to balancing strong consistency with flexibility in event-driven systems, without relying on rigid transactional boundaries.

 Unlike traditional event sourcing approaches that use strict constraints to maintain immediate consistency, DCB allows for selective enforcement of strong consistency where needed, particularly for operations that span multiple entities.
 This ensures critical business processes and cross-entity invariants remain reliable while avoiding the constraints of traditional transactional models.